open daily, 7:30am-5:30pm

 please call ahead for daily scheduleS & times

 All classes are complimentary for hotel guests.
-Masks and physical distancing are required.
-Most classes will be conducted as a presentation or a demonstration.
 Class size is limited.
-Please reserve your space in advance by calling 808-667-0161 or sign up at Hale Ho'okipa in the lobby.
+Please reserve your space in advance by calling 808-667-0161 or sign-up at Kawenaokeao in the lobby.

 lei kukui restring

 If you are a returning guest, please bring your kukui nut lei and receive your white nut to honor your visit.
 We would be happy to show you how to restring your lei with this new addition and welcome you back as part of our KBH 'ohana.